ppanturat/tracker-bot/README.md

-# 📈 Automated Stock Portfolio Reporter
+# 📈 Automated Stock Monitor

 An automated monitoring system that tracks specific market assets and delivers a daily performance snapshot directly to Facebook Messenger.
 Designed to run completely in the cloud using **GitHub Actions**.